-The 39 year old is keen to take Bournemouth a step further ahead after claiming that hard work and determination are the key factors he likes to work on.
-Here are the ten facts that you do not know about the rising Cherries manager Eddie Howe-
+The English manager is a step further ahead after claiming that hard work and determination are the key factors he likes to work on.
+Here are the ten facts that you do not know about the the face of Newcastle’s revolution, Eddie Howe-

 Born in Amersham, Buckinghamshire, Eddie Howe began his playing career in local youth teams Rossgarth and Parley sports.
 He made his first professional appearance for Bournemouth in December 1995 against Hull City.

-At the age of 29, Eddie Howe was appointed as a player-coach and managed Bournemouth’s reserve team by then manager Kevin Bond.
-Even though his two games in charge as caretaker manager were away defeats, he was hired as the permanent manager of the club on 19 January 2009 and brought the club out of the relegation zone despite a 17-point deficit.
+At the age of 29, Eddie Howe was appointed as a player-coach and managed Bournemouth’s reserve team by then-manager Kevin Bond.
+Even though his two games in charge as caretaker manager were defeats, he was hired as the permanent manager of the club on 19 January 2009 and brought the club out of the relegation zone despite starting with a 17-point deficit.

-In the start of the 2009–10 season, Howe won eight out of the nine games, a club record.
-Burnley signed the English born manager on a three and a half year deal in 2011.
+At the start of the 2009–10 season, Howe won eight out of the first nine games, a club record.
+Burnley then signed Howe on a three-and-a-half-year deal in 2011.
 That spell went sour, however, and Howe went back to his home.

-Eddie Howe rejoined his first love Bournemouth in 2012 and guided the Cherries to back to back promotions leading them to the Premier league for the first time in thier club history.
+Eddie Howe rejoined his first love Bournemouth in 2012 and guided the Cherries to back-to-back promotions, leading them to the Premier League for the first time in their club history.

-He got the letter “R” tattooed on his wrist in honor of Rodney, a black labrador he owned while playing at Bournemouth.
+He got the letter “R” tattooed on his wrist in honour of Rodney, a black labrador he owned while playing at Bournemouth.

 Eddie Howe is married to Vicki Howe and has two children.
-His famous half brother Steve Lovell was known as a prolific striker.
+His famous half-brother Steve Lovell was known as a prolific striker.
 His dad, Don Howe, was a celebrated football player too, turning out for Arsenal and playing internationally as well.

 5: Childhood Toffees Boy